Pablokilo/tributefreecodecamp/README.md

 # tributefreecodecamp.github.io
-It's a project of freecodecamp
+It is a FreeCodeCamp project about a tribute page.